Xv64/OS/README.md

 # Xv64

-Xv64 is a 64-bit operating system targeting AMD64 compatible processors, featuring an SMP hybrid microkernel, POSIX UNIX/compatibility layer, AHCI/SATA support, & much more.
+Xv64 is a 64-bit operating system targeting AMD64 compatible processors, featuring an SMP hybrid microkernel, POSIX/UNIX compatibility layer, AHCI/SATA support, & much more.
 The goal of Xv64 is to implement a clean, modern, 64-bit only OS that can both maintain a POSIX compatibility layer while also exploring unique OS design concepts.

 ![](docs/pics/Xv64-2020-03-24.gif)